-This doesn’t mean you can’t use scheduling tools like Later to help you plan your calendar, but if you want to be safe, you will need to like and comment on Instagram posts yourself.
+This doesn’t mean you can’t use scheduling tools like the Tailwind Instagram scheduler to help you plan your calendar, but if you want to be safe, you will need to like and comment on Instagram posts yourself.

 Also, don’t forget the most important aspect of growing your Instagram following is to have quality pictures so continue to work on your photo game.